janelhenry/janelhenry/README.md

-### <div align="center">I'm Janel Henry, a full-time full-stack developer 👨‍💻 I've been working as a developer since 2021 🚀</div>
+### <div align="center">I'm Janel Henry, a full-stack developer 👩🏾‍💻 I've been working as a developer since 2021 🚀</div>

-- 🔭 I've been working with Node.js, Mongodb and Git lately
+- 🔭 I've been working with Node.js, MongoDB, and Git lately.

-- ⚡ I'm always interested in new technologies
+- ⚡ I'm always interested in new technologies.

 - ❓ You can send an e-mail to reach me.